Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Conclusion and Discussion

-We propose an amortized safe AL approach that leverages GPs to construct a simulator for pretraining a safe AL policy.
+We propose AAL and ASAL approaches that leverage GPs to pretrain AL and safe AL policies.
 In particular, we introduce a novel safety-aware yet unconstrained, differentiable loss and an efficient sampling scheme via GP Fourier features to simulate data acquisitions.
-The trained policy can zero-shot generalize to novel safe AL problems, enabling deployment that (i) queries informative and safe data, and (ii) eliminates the need for online GP modeling and constrained acquisition optimization, resulting in a significant speed-up that facilitates real-time data acquisition.
+The trained policy can zero-shot generalize to novel problems, enabling deployment that (i) queries informative and (if desired) safe data, and (ii) eliminates the need for online GP modeling and (constrained) acquisition optimization, resulting in a significant speed-up that facilitates real-time data acquisition.

+Many existing safe learning methods~\citep{sui15safeopt,yanan_sui_stagewise_2018,ZimmerNEURIPS2018_b197ffde,Lederer2021_icml_gprealtimecontrol} offer theoretical safety guarantees, which our method does not provide.
+However, these guarantees typically rely on the assumption of well-chosen GP hyperparameters a priori--a strong assumption that is rarely met in real-world AL applications.

-Our training relies on standard GP-based safe AL. Therefore, it inherits limitations from established GP methods and also benefits from progress in GP modeling research.
-A future direction here is to incorporate scalable GPs and extend to high-dimensional safe AL. Our approach is based on the idea of amortized Bayesian experimental design~\citep{foster_dad_2021,ivanova_idad_2021,huang2024amortized}, where sequential acquisitions are compressed into an offline training objective.
-This formulation complicates the integration of multi-stage optimizations, as often required e.g. to incorporate approximate GPs (even with known GP hyperparameter samples, approximate posteriors and acquisition criteria were optimized with distinct objectives~\cite{pmlr-v5-titsias09a,pmlr-v38-hensman15,Zhang_etal16moAL_AAAI1611879}) and higher-dimensional safe learning ($D \geq 5$)~\citep{Kirschner2019lineBO,alessandro2022safe}, extending beyond existing methods that typically focus on low-dimensional settings~\citep{Schreiter2015,yanan_sui_stagewise_2018,berkenkamp2020bayesian}.
+Our training relies on standard GP-based AL approaches.
+Therefore, it inherits limitations from established GP methods and also benefits from progress in GP modeling research.
+A future direction here is to extend to higher dimension (10D or higher, which remains challenging in general), for example by incorporating dimension reduction methods or scalable GPs.
+Our approach leverages similar idea of amortized BED~\citep{foster_dad_2021,ivanova_idad_2021,huang2024amortized}, where sequential acquisitions are compressed into an offline training objective.
+This formulation complicates the integration of multi-stage optimizations, as often required e.g. to incorporate approximate GPs~\citep{pmlr-v5-titsias09a,pmlr-v38-hensman15} (even with known GP hyperparameter samples, approximate posteriors and acquisition criteria would be optimized with distinct objectives) and higher-dimensional AL~\citep{Zhang_etal16moAL_AAAI1611879} and safe learning~\citep{Kirschner2019lineBO,alessandro2022safe}.